rnewson/couchdb-lucene/README.md

 ```

 If not specified, the delegated analyzer is "standard" and min and max ngram sizes are 1 and 2 respectively.

+##### Configuring additional analyzers

+There are many other analyzers included in Lucene and there are occasions where custom analyzers are needed.
+There is now support for [configuring additional analyzers](CONFIGURING_ANALYZERS.md) without needing to modify couchdb-lucene.

 #### The Document class
 You may construct a new Document instance with: